mvolkmann/blog/src/swift.md

 }
 ```

+Conditions being tested must evaluate to a `Bool`.
+Other types are not coerced to a `Bool` value.
+For example, an `Int` with a value of 0 is not treated as `false`.

 Conditions can be specified by a comma-separated list of expressions
 which must all evaluate to `true`.
 This is useful in `if let` and `guard let` statements.